 Repayment Assistance Plan (RAP): What to Expect

-A new income-based repayment plan named Repayment Assistance (RAP) plan would be created.
-This would be a repayment option for any current and future borrowers.
+A new income-based repayment plan named Repayment Assistance (RAP) plan is created allowing enrollment starting July 1, 2026.
+This would be the only Income-Driven Repayment option for any current and future borrowers.
 RAP bases payments on adjusted gross income rather than discretionary income.
 Dual earning couples can exclude spousal income by filing as a couple married filing separately.
 RAP deducts $50 per monthly payment per child (2 children =$100 deduction).
 The percentage of income RAP utilizes to calculate your payment is based on your income.

 A notable difference between RAP and the previous income-driven plans is the payment cliff.
 If for example your income is $99,999 your payment is calculated on 9% of income.
 If your income is $1 dollar higher at $100,000, it bumps your payments up to 10% of income.
 Making $1 extra dollar bumps up your payment $83 p/mo and $1000 for the year!